-The total of 87,208 infected people currently represents 0.33% of the total population.
-The number of new infections during the seven days preceding October 3rd, 2022, was 114, for a 7-day incidence of 0.4 cases per 100,000 population.
-In the same week, three people died from (or with) Covid-19.
+The total of 87,965 infected people currently represents 0.33 percent of the total population.
+The number of new infections during the seven days preceding January 28th, 2023, was 1, for a 7-day incidence of 0.0 cases per 100,000 population.
 Since the outbreak of the pandemic, this results in a mortality rate of about 0.9 percent in Ivory Coast.

-Current vaccination statusAccording to official WHO data, a total of 18.55 million vaccine doses have been administered as of September 18th, 2022.
+Current vaccination statusAccording to official WHO data, a total of 24.28 million vaccine doses have been administered as of January 15th, 2023.
 More recent data are not yet available to WHO.
-10.72 million people have received at least one vaccination (40.7%).
+There are 13.39 million people who have received at least one vaccination (50.8 percent).
+The booster vaccination was received by 2.55 million people (9.7 percent).

-This puts Ivory Coast well behind in terms of vaccination coverage.
-The vaccination rate is higher in 172 countries.
+Thus, Ivory Coast belongrather to the lower midfield in terms of vaccination coverage.
+The vaccination rate is higher in 155 countries.

 Weight and size